gwangil-choi/cubrid-manual/en/admin/config.rst

     **default_week_format** is a parameter to configure default value for the *mode* attribute of the :func:`WEEK` function.
 The default value is **0**.
 For details, see :func:`WEEK`.

-**intl_check_input_string**

-    **intl_check_input_string** is a parameter to determine whether or not to check that string entered is correctly corresponded to character set used.
-The default value is **no**.
-If this value is **no** and character set is UTF-8 and incorrect data is enter which violate UTF-8 byte sequence, it can show abnormal behavior or database server and applications can be terminated abnormally.
-However, if it is guaranteed this problem does not happen, it has advantage in performance not to do it.

-    UTF-8 and EUC-KR can be checked; ISO-8859-1 is one-byte encoding so it does not have to be checked because every byte is valid.

 **group_concat_max_len**

     **group_concat_max_len** is a parameter used to limit the return value size of the :func:`GROUP_CONCAT` function.